In this section:

 Can you show me some examples of the ways in which the survey information is used?

-Here are some examples of the ways in which the ABS publishes findings from the survey:
+Here are some examples of the ways we and other organisations use the findings from the survey:

 Household Income and Wealth: Key findings